weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 idealism finds himself when he grows up completely at sea.
-I confess, Bye, when I came to realize that all my wealth and all the combination of environment and position which has made life hitherto so beautiful and perfect, were founded quite spe<span id="calibre_link-314" page-number="246" page-name="Page:There Is Confusion.djvu/252" page-index="252" page-quality="3" title="Page:There_Is_Confusion.djvu/252"></span>cifically on the backs of broken, beaten slaves, I got a shock from which I think sometimes I'll never recover.
+I confess, Bye, when I came to realize that all my wealth and all the combination of environment and position which has made life hitherto so beautiful and perfect, were founded quite specifically on the backs of broken, beaten slaves, I got a shock from which I think sometimes I'll never recover.
 It's robbed me of happiness forever."